-Completed in the fall of 2003, the Sandra D. Thompson Field is located in the heart of the athletic complex on the school’s beautiful campus in Blacksburg.
+Completed in the fall of 2003, the Sandra D. Thompson Field is located in the heart of the athletics complex on the school’s beautiful campus in Blacksburg.
 The stadium serves as the home of the Tech lacrosse team in the spring and the men's and women's soccer teams in the fall.
 In 2008, the facility was dedicated in the name of Thompson, a longtime supporter of women’s athletics at Virginia Tech.

-Tech’s burgeoning lacrosse program is establishing itself as a difficult opponent to play at Thompson Field.
+Tech’s lacrosse program is establishing itself as a difficult opponent to play at Thompson Field.
 In 2011, the Hokies went 5-3 at home, a mark that included an upset win over then-No. 16 Boston College.
 In 2012, Tech went 7-2 at home – the most home wins for the Hokies’ lacrosse program since the school made it a varsity sport in 1995.
 The 2011 and 2012 campaigns marked the ninth and 10th times that the Hokies have enjoyed winning seasons at home.

 The field at Thompson Field features a bluegrass playing surface and measures approximately 75 by 120 yards.
 It is equipped with an underground irrigation system and a drainage system that allows for the field to be ready for play quickly following rainstorms.
 The complex also features a wireless scoreboard, and a permanent Hubbell lighting system allows for night games.